Hello there! My name is Arcaratus and this is Blood Arsenal, an addon to the Blood Magic mod!

 - Amulet of Self/Sacrifice: When worn, these will passively collect LP from the respective occurrences of their names (for example the Amulet of Self Sacrifice will collect LP when you take damage).
 Both have a capacity of 10,000 LP and can be shift-right clicked on the Blood Altar to dump their contents.

 - Soul Pendants: This piece of jewelry functions exactly like a Tartaric Gem, but can be worn in the Amulet slot.
 Like Tartaric Gems, they can inherit a certain Demon Will type (corrosive, destructive, vengeful, steadfast) and can be used in the Tartaric Forge.

 - Ring of Vampirism: This ring will allow the player to feast on the Life Essence of nearby creatures that are bleeding.
 Any living entities within a 5 block vicinity that have the Bleeding status effect will return a portion of their lost health to the player.

-Blood Arsenal has integration with Tinker's Construct adding in Blood Infused Wood as a tool material.
-Much more is planned with this integration!
+Blood Arsenal has integration with Tinker's Construct adding in Blood Infused Wood and Blood Infused Iron as tool materials!

 Much more is planned for this mod, I just need to get around implementing the ideas!

 Can I use this mod in my modpack?